Patizy-tel/foodstyles-patel-solution/README.md

- and the  controllers thats where endpoints are located which ahve been linked to the logic created in the services
+ and the  controllers thats where endpoints are located which have been linked to the logic created in the services

 Using the constraints mentioned in the  document

 for optimal performance i managed to combine the  search query into a single query

-and i also added pagination  so that also i wont load all the infomation into  the memory, so the results are also  based on search query and params
+and i also added pagination  so that  i wont load all the infomation into  the memory, so the results are also  based on search query and params

 one of the setback i faced was trying to add a regex on my query so that i would be able to  filter related results , the solution that i tried was causing some errors  in the syntax  and i couldnt find a proper solution